shayansan/Cybersecurity-Labs/web-security-fundamentals/README.md

-Web Security Fundamentals
+# Web Security Fundamentals

 This repository documents my hands-on learning process in web application security fundamentals, with a focus on understanding how vulnerabilities arise, how they are tested, and why they exist.

-The goal of this repository is not to list definitions or payloads, but to demonstrate attacker mindset, request-level thinking, and practical interaction with real web behaviors.
+The goal of this repository is not to collect definitions or payloads, but to demonstrate attacker mindset, request-level analysis, and practical interaction with real web application behavior.

-Scope of this repository
+## Scope

 This repository covers:

-Core HTTP concepts from a security perspective
+- Core HTTP concepts from a security perspective

-Session handling and access control fundamentals
+- Session handling and access control fundamentals

-Common web vulnerabilities and their root causes
+- Common web vulnerabilities and their root causes

-Practical testing workflows using Burp Suite
+- Manual testing workflows using Burp Suite

-Manual analysis of HTTP requests and responses
+- Analysis of raw HTTP requests and responses

-Repository structure
+## Repository Structure

 notes/
-Contains concise conceptual notes written from an attacker perspective.
+Conceptual notes written from an attacker perspective.
 Each note focuses on why a concept matters for exploitation, not just what it is.

 labs/
-Contains documented vulnerability labs.
+Documented vulnerability labs.
 Each lab includes:

-observed application behavior
+- observed application behavior

-testing logic and thought process
+- testing logic and reasoning

-result and security impact
+- result and security impact

-lessons learned
+- lessons learned

 burp/
-Contains notes and samples related to Burp Suite usage, including:
+Notes and samples related to Burp Suite usage, including:

-proxy setup
+- proxy setup and interception flow

-interception workflow

-repeater-based testing
+- repeater-based request testing

-raw intercepted request examples
+- raw intercepted request examples

 requests/
-Contains raw HTTP request samples used to understand:
+Raw HTTP request samples used to understand:

-request structure
+- request structure

-authentication mechanisms
+- authentication mechanisms

-cookie-based session handling
+- cookie-based session handling

-Vulnerabilities covered
+## Vulnerabilities Covered

-Insecure Direct Object Reference (IDOR)
+- Insecure Direct Object Reference (IDOR)

-Cross-Site Scripting (Reflected and Stored)
+- Cross-Site Scripting (Reflected and Stored)

-SQL Injection (basic scenarios)
+- SQL Injection (basic scenarios)

-Tools used
+## Tools Used

-Burp Suite Community Edition
+- Burp Suite Community Edition

-Browser developer tools
+- Browser developer tools

-Manual HTTP request analysis
+- Manual HTTP request analysis

-Methodology
+## Methodology

 For each topic or vulnerability:

-Observe how the application behaves
+1. Observe application behavior

-Identify trust assumptions made by the server
+2. Identify server-side trust assumptions

-Modify requests in a controlled manner
+3. Modify requests in a controlled manner

-Analyze responses and security impact
+4. Analyze responses and security impact

-Document lessons learned
+5. Document lessons learned

 No automated scanning or payload dumping is included.

-What this repository demonstrates
+## What This Repository Demonstrates

-Understanding of HTTP as an attack surface
+- Understanding of HTTP as an attack surface

-Ability to reason about authentication vs authorization
+- Clear distinction between authentication and authorization

-Practical use of interception and request replay tools
+- Practical use of interception and request replay tools

-Focus on root causes instead of memorization
+- Focus on root causes instead of memorization

-Disclaimer
+## Disclaimer

 All examples use non-sensitive, synthetic data and intentionally simplified scenarios.
-This repository is for educational purposes only
+This repository is for educational purposes only.